-- summarize information. • - relay specific, relevant information from complex texts using subject-related vocabulary. •
+GENERAL INFORMATION Task title: Presentation on a chosen topic (B1) Task author/Institution: Donata Berūkštienė, Vytautas Magnus University Lesson type: ⊠ online synchronous (or traditional) Target learr General Enç ners/course: glish B1 CEFR starting level: B1 Group dynamics (e.g. pair work/groups of X): Individual uage of the course: English uage(s) used: Lithuanian Mediation scale(s) relevant to the tas RELAYING SPECIFIC INFORMATION k.
+Up to three scales can be included here: IN SPEECH Short description of the task: Each student is asked to choose one to pic for their presentation and prepare and deliver a 1 5-20 minute presentation on the chosen topic. find relevant information in dif summarize information. end of the task, students will be able to ferent sources. ation from complex texts using subject-related vocab oulary.
 TASK DESCRIPTION Background knowledge or sub-skills required by the students: The students need to have successfully completed General English A2, which is the course requirement.
 The students should also be acquainted with the topics in the course and active vocabulary of the covered units.
-Pre-task activities (What were the activities, when were they scheduled and how were they carried Students work with different texts on different topics in the course.
-They analyze them, summarize the masubject-related vocabulary.
+Pre-task activities (What were the activities, when were they scheduled and how were they carried out?): Students work with different texts on different topics in the course.
+They analyze them, summarize the main ideas, and get acquainted with new subject-related vocabulary.
 Detailed description of the task: Each student has to choose one topic for their presentation (one topic for one student) and prepare and deliver a 15-20 minute presentation on the chosen topic.
 The presentation topics are related to the topics discussed in the course.
 Students should use relevant material from different sources (e.g. books, online resources, etc.).
 They should simplify the material, rephrase it, organize it in slides and present it to other students.
 The presentation slides should include active or subject-related vocabulary (not less than 10 words/phrases).
-The presenters should also prepare some activities on the topic that would involve the audience.
-Post-task follow-up activities (Could any follow-up activities be carried out, what are they, and wh After the presentation of the topic chosen by the student, other students are involved in the follow-up disc comments.
-Resources required by the teacher: Course material; internet access, a computer.
-Resources required by the students: Course material, online resources, dictionaries; internet access, a computer.
-Potential challenges and solutions: Challenge : there can be technical problems uploading and managing presentation slides.
+The presenters should also prepare some activities on the topic that wouldTime required: Preparation of the presentation itself depends on the student's abilities.
+15-20 minutes for oral presentation. ~ 10 minutes for a follow-up discussion, questions and feedback.
+Post-task follow-up activities (Could any follow-up activities be carried out, what are they, and when should they be done?): After the presentation of the topic chosen by the student, other students are involved in the follow-up discussion by providing questions and comments.
+Resources required by the teacher: Resources required by the students: Course material; internet access, a computer.
+Course material, online resources dictionaries; internet access, a computer. students: Course material, online resources, dictionaries; internet access, a Potential challenges and solutions: Challenge : there can be technical problems uploading and managing presentation slides.
 Solution : the teacher explains everything in detail to the presenter.
 Challenge : inadequate contribution of other students to the follow-up discussion on the presented topic.
 Solution : the teacher may intervene and encourage more active participation.